-If you are temporarily unable to pay your debts, you can ask the court to grant you deferral (suspension) of payment (surseance van betaling) (usually for 18 months).
+Are you temporarily unable to pay your debts?
+You can ask the court to grant you deferral (suspension) of payment (surseance van betaling).
+Suspensions are granted for 18 months.
 Suspension of payment enables you to avoid bankruptcy.
-Whether a suspension of payment is suitable for your business depends on your situation.
 It could be that debt restructuring is more appropriate to your situation.

-How to apply for a suspension of payment?
+How to file for a suspension of payment?

 If the court refuses a definitive suspension, you may be declared bankrupt.
-You can ask your attorney to bring an appeal against the refusal to grant the definitive suspension and any declaration of bankruptcy.
+You can appeal against the refusal to grant the definitive suspension and any declaration of bankruptcy.

 Register of suspensions of payment

-The Central Insolvency Register (Centraal Insolventieregister) lists all the bankruptcies, suspensions of payment and debt restructurings of natural persons since 1 January 2005.
+The Central Insolvency Register (Centraal Insolventieregister, in Dutch) lists all the bankruptcies, suspensions of payment and debt restructurings of natural persons since 1 January 2005.
 The court also notifies definitive suspensions of payment to the Trade Register (Handelsregister).